annaesvensson/yellow-publish/self-review-checklist.md

 Our documentation standard uses one extension per repository, mainly to:

 - explore all extensions at https://github.com/topics/datenstrom-yellow
+- mark which extensions are experimental, for example with the topic `experimental`
-- know what extensions someone has worked on recently, GitHub profiles list them
+- know which extensions someone has worked on recently, GitHub profiles list them
 - hand over extensions between developers/designers, GitHub has an automatic redirect
-- understand which extensions are experimental, for example with the topic `experimental`

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).